AkankshaK-AI/EVA7-S5-Assignment/README.md

 Analysis:
 StepLR hasnt improved the model any further with it hitting the taregt accuracy only 2 times as opposed to 3 times in the step 3.
-The Train and Test accuracy is still narrow in the last few epochs.
+The Train and Test accuracy gap is still narrow in the last few epochs.